spattisson/zaproxy/FAQsslHandshake.md

 Note that on OS X we include the JRE with the ZAP application, so you'll need to start ZAP with an installed JRE from the command line.

+Java 8 users note you may encounter SSLHandshakeException, on sites that support RC4 ciphers.
+More info [here](https://github.com/zaproxy/zaproxy/issues/1892#issuecomment-139906996), and [here](http://stackoverflow.com/questions/32009083/javax-net-ssl-sslhandshakeexception-handshake-failure-when-using-jmeter-with-ss).
+Solution(s): Disable RC4 on the server, or switch to Java 7 for ZAP.

 If this doesn't help then get in touch via one of the user groups.